Abuton/TCP-DWH/task4.md

 ## What are the most common Spark bottlenecks when increasing the data scale?

 - Resource Management: Spark doesn’t come batteries included when it comes to setting up Spark contexts and configuration.
-Even for simple tasks, you have to end up setting these things up
+Even for simple tasks, one has to end up setting these things up
 - Out of Memory Error

 ## How should you change the code in other to process such a large amount of data?